An efficient tensor regression for high-dimensional data: Algorithm and its theoretical justifications

-The two terms at the right hand side of \eqref{eq:thm4} correspond to the optimization and statistical errors, respectively, and the statistical error has a form similar to that in Theorem \ref{thm:errorbound-TR}.
-Note that $\kappa_L<\kappa_U$, and hence the linear convergence rate is implied for the optimization error.
-In other words, for any $\epsilon>0$, we can choose the number of iterations $K=[\log(\epsilon)-\log \|\cm{A}^{(0)}-\cm{A}^*\|_{\mathrm{F}}]/\log [1-{\kappa_L}/{(128\kappa_U})]$ such that the optimization error is smaller than $\epsilon$.
-Moreover, from Theorem \ref{thm:optimization}, we may conclude that the proposed approximate projection in Algorithm \ref{alg:pgd} works well.
-Finally, we may simply set initial values for $\cm{A}^{(0)}$ to zero in practice.
+The two terms at the right-hand side of \eqref{eq:thmalg} correspond to the optimization and statistical errors, respectively.
+The statistical error has a form similar to that in Theorem \ref{thm:reg}.
+For any small $\epsilon>0$, we can choose the number of iterations $K=\{\log \|\cm{A}^{0}-\cm{A}^*\|_{\mathrm{F}}-\log\epsilon\}/\log2$ such that the optimization error has a value smaller than $\epsilon$.

-On the other hand, the physical interpretations for tensor train regression or autoregression heavily reply on the TT decomposition in Proposition \ref{prop1}.
-In order to further decompose $\cm{A}^{(K)}$, We next introduce an algorithm, which is modified from the singular value decomposition for tensor train (TT-SVD) in \cite{oseledetsTR}.
-Specifically, there are three stages in Algorithm \ref{alg:TT1}: first compressing the variables from modes 1 to $n-1$ by the SVD, then the variables from modes $n+2$ to $n+m$ in a reverse order, and finally conducting the SVD to the resulting matrix.
+\begin{remark} (Independent entries assumption).
+Each entry of $\cm{X}$ is assumed to be independent in Theorem \ref{thm:alg}, and this is mainly for accommodating the dynamically chosen step size $\alpha_k$ since it requires the stronger condition of restricted isometry property instead of the restricted strong convexity.
+This condition is also needed to establish convergence analysis for Riemannian gradient descent algorithms in \cite{luo2022tensor} for Tucker tensor regression and in \cite{cai2022provable} for tensor train completion.
+For predictors with correlated entries, we derive the corresponding linear convergence theoretically in Theorem D.1 of the supplementary file, while the step size $\alpha_k$ at \eqref{alg:step} cannot be used anymore.
+The theoretical justification for tensor autoregression is more challenging although the algorithm works well in practice, and we leave it for future research.
+The step size $\alpha_k$ is multiplied by 0.1 to stabilize the optimization for tensor autoregression in all simulation studies and real analysis in this paper. \end{remark}

+\begin{remark} (Alternative method for retraction).
+From the technical proof of Theorem \ref{thm:alg}, the approximation error caused by TT-SVD at the retraction stage has a non-negligible effect on the convergence.
+It hence is of interest to alternatively consider the one-step tensor train orthogonal iteration (TTOI) \citep{Zhou2020} since it usually leads to a smaller approximation error, and accordingly different assumptions will be required.
+We leave it for future research. \end{remark}

+\begin{remark} (Initialization of the algorithm).
+For scalar-to-tensor and tensor-to-vector regression models, by following \cite{luo2022tensor}, we consider the spectral method and a version based on QR decomposition for the initialization, respectively, and their theoretical justifications are also given in the supplementary file.
+In the meanwhile, for a general tensor regression, it is usually difficult to provide a theoretically justified initialization, and this paper simply employs the spectral method, i.e. we conduct the one-step TTOI to $N^{-1}\sum_{i=1}^N\cm{Y}_i\circ\cm{X}_i$ and use the resultant as an initialization.
+Finally, for tensor autoregression, the task is much more challenging, and the spectral method also does not work well numerically.
+We suggest to run a few iterations of an approximate projected gradient descent algorithm with $\cm{A}^0$ being zero tensor.
+More details on initialization can be found in Section C of the supplementary file. \end{remark}

-\subsection{Rank Selection}
+\subsection{Rank selection}

 TT ranks are assumed to be known in the proposed methodology, while they are unknown in most real applications.
 This subsection introduces an information criterion to select them.